apache/skywalking-banyandb/docs/concept/clustering.md

 All nodes in the cluster are discovered by the Meta Nodes.
 When a node starts up, it registers itself with the Meta Nodes.
 The Meta Nodes then share this information with the Liaison Nodes which use it to route requests to the appropriate nodes.

+If data nodes are unable to connect to the meta nodes due to network partition or other issues, they will be removed from the meta nodes.
+However, the liaison nodes will not remove the data nodes from their routing list until the data nodes are also unreachable from the liaison nodes' perspective.
+This approach ensures that the system can continue to function even if some data nodes are temporarily unavailable from the meta nodes.

 ## 3. **Data Organization**

 Different nodes in BanyanDB are responsible for different parts of the database, while Query and Liaison Nodes manage the routing and processing of queries.